BosEriko/dotfiles/README.md

 - `Option + Command + K` for **Top Half**
 - `Option + Command + J` for **Bottom Half**

 Close Spectacle's preferences and then install [Dash](https://kapeli.com/dash).
-Be sure to set it to dark mode!
+Be sure to set it to dark mode after installing it!

 That's it!
 You can now open Hyper or Visual Studio Code.